Pragati-Hiwarale/Pragati-Hiwarale/README.md

 - 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/pragati-hiwarale-39979422a](https://www.linkedin.com/in/pragati-hiwarale-39979422a)

-- 💬 Ask me about **javaScript, HTML-CSS, Java ,Python, HTML,CSS, Agile Scrum**
+- 💬 Ask me about **javaScript, HTML-CSS, Java ,Python, React-js, API, Agile Scrum**

 - 📫 How to reach me **pragatihiwarale08@gmail.com**